Premises Liability Lawyers in Dayton, OH Holding Property Owners Accountable After Failure

 There is a common misconception among many people that premises liability cases, in particular slip-and-fall cases, provide millions of dollars in compensation to unqualified victims.
-The fact is, however, that premises liability cases provide an amount of money appropriate to the situation; enough to compensate the victim for his or her medical bills, lost wages and loss of enjoyment of life.
+The fact is, however, that premises liability cases provide an amount of money appropriate to the situation, enough to compensate the victim for medical bills, lost wages, and loss of enjoyment of life.

-It’s known as the “open and obvious doctrine.”
+It’s known as the “open and obvious doctrine”.
 The doctrine states that if a person of reasonable intelligence could be expected to notice and recognize the premises hazard, then the premises owner is not liable for any injuries that the hazard causes.
-Victims, therefore, must not only prove that the spilled oil was negligently present, but also that it was not an obvious hazard.
+Victims, therefore, must not only prove that the spilled oil was negligently present but also that it was not an obvious hazard.

 This can be difficult, as the nuances of the law are somewhat subjective.
 Victims who wish to pursue a premises liability claim should consider speaking to a lawyer.